IDEX Biometrics – Let’s Talk Testing

 This type of accelerated life testing gives us confidence that our fingerprint sensors will carry on working long after the expiry date of the card is reached and allows consumers to carry on using their biometric payment card in the same manner that they always have done, without regard for the new complexity hidden within.

-The previous post in our series on more than a component supplier looked at the Security Architecture of the IDEX Biometrics Biometric Platform.
+The previous post in our series on more than a component supplier looked at the Security Architecture of IDEX Biometrics’ Fingerprint Sensors and Biometric Solutions.